Are you wondering what you can make with old sweaters from the thrift store? Then you will love this old sweater snowman project!

-The process is easy – throw the sweaters in the washer and wash on the hottest water setting as possible with the most agitation as possible.
-This process shrinks the sweater.
-In the textile industry, it is called ‘boiled wool or felted wool’ When the wash cycle is finished, throw it into a hot dryer until is is completely dry.
+Then throw it into a hot dryer until it is completely dry.
 As a result, the sweater will be much smaller in size than when you started.
 Boiling the wool prevents the yarns in the sweater from fraying and raveling apart.

 Turn the sweater inside out and cut along both side seams.
 Next, cut the seam that attaches each sleeve.
 Leave the sleeves in one piece.
 I see another snowman in the making with those 😉